 The Efficiency of Fiscal System from the Albanian Taxpayers' Viewpoint Prof. Asoc.
 Dr. Elvin MEKA & Prof. Asoc.
 Dr. Hysen MUCEKU 5 Evaluating Entrepreneurship Thorough The Lens of Institutional Quality and Social Capital TheoryProf.
 Dr. Ermira QOSJA & MSc.
-Ina KEÇI 14 Trends and problems of business decision-making 41 The genesis of the Sharing Economy in Albania: The Mobike platform in Tirana Manjola HËNKOJA 48 Russia in the Western Balkans: Montenegro, Macedonia and Serbia Erlis HOXHA & Resina PLLAHA 70 A general overview of business information systems, in the function of market recogn Ukshin GASHI ition 79
+Ina KEÇI 14 Trends and problems of business decision-makingPhD.
+Irina CANCO 41 The genesis of the Sharing Economy in Albania: The Mobike platform in Tirana Manjola HËNKOJA 48 Russia in the Western Balkans: Montenegro, Macedonia and Serbia Erlis HOXHA & Resina PLLAHA 70 A general overview of business information systems, in the function of market recognition Ukshin GASHI 79

-The Efficiency of Fiscal System from the Albanian Taxpayers' Viewpoint
+The Efficiency of Fiscal System from the Albanian Taxpayers' Viewpoint \